 It is a lengthy but essential process as it defines your product in the long term.

 We, at Monocubed, can assist you in finding your ideal framework for your project.
-Our team of Rails developers are here to serve you with the most suitable solution.
+Our team of skilled Ruby on Rails developers are here to serve you with the most suitable solution.
 You can contact us for any web development-related queries.